-Despite the growth of socially responsible investing, Financial Planners appear to be reluctant to embrace the idea.
+Despite the growth of ESG investing, Financial Planners appear to be reluctant to embrace the idea.
 As a financial planner myself, I feel your pain.

-A long term misconception has existed that sustainable investments tend to under perform compared to traditional investments.
+A long term misconception has existed that ESG investments tend to under perform compared to traditional investments.

 Millennials are becoming increasingly aware of where their dollars are being spent and invested.
 They are also demanding more transparency about the impact their dollars are making.

-While I believe sustainable investing is the way of the future, a number of “problems” exist.
+While I believe ESG investing is the way of the future, a number of “problems” exist.